NanoComp/meep/doc/docs/Python_User_Interface.md

 ![](images/material_grid.png#center)

 Elements of the `weights` array must be in the range [0,1] where 0 is `medium1` and 1 is `medium2`.
+An array of boolean values `False` and `True` will be converted to 0 and 1, respectively.
 The `weights` array is used to define a linear interpolation from `medium1` to `medium2`.
 Two material types are supported: (1) frequency-independent isotropic $\varepsilon$ (`epsilon_diag` and `epsilon_offdiag` are interpolated) and (2) `LorentzianSusceptibility` (`sigma` and `sigma_offdiag`